mnberthe/aws-solutions-architect-associate-notes/README.md

  - Up to 16 Read Replicas per secondary region
  - Helps for decreasing latency for clients in other geographical locations
  - __RTO of less than 1 minute__ (to promote another region as primary)

+# ElastiCache

+- The same way RDS is to get managed Relational Databases…
+- ElastiCache is to get managed Redis or Memcached
+- Caches are in-memory databases with really high performance, low latency
+- Helps make your application stateless, because it doesn’t have to cache locally

 # DynamoDB